Get ready to kickstart your language learning

 Learn by doing

-The activity programme is an integral part of the course and allows students to practise what they have learnt and develop a natural, fluent use of the language.
+The activity programme is an essential part of the course.
+It helps students to practise their skills and develop natural, fluent language use.
 Our afternoon electives are designed to improve communication and confidence while developing academic, creative and active skills.

 All Autumn Explorer students will also enjoy a wide variety of whole-school activities, such as games, competitions, discos and shows.